Fighter 5e – D&D Class Optimisation Guide

 Source Book: Player’s Handbook

-Description: Highly trained warriors that use battle maneuvers to gain the upper hand in combat.
+Description: Highly trained warriors that use battle manoeuvres to gain the upper hand in combat.

-Good for: Fighters that want to double-down on melee combat with maneuvers that can give you an edge against opponents.
+Good for: Fighters that want to double-down on melee combat and swordsmanship using manoeuvres that can cause varied effects on your opponent and give you the edge in battle.

 Source Book: Player’s Handbook

-Description: Use magic to supplement their martial prowess.
+Description: Fighters that use magic to supplement their martial prowess.

-Good for: Fighters that want to be able to cast spells.
+Good for: Fighters that want to be powerful warriors and be able to cast spells.

 Source Book: Sword Coast Adventurer’s Guide